leonoverweel/dynamically-typed/content/issues/dynamically-typed-024.md

 **Benedict Evans of Andreessen Horowitz wrote about the four waves of AI deployment,** starting with the deep learning explosion that began when AlexNet proved that neural networks are useful for solving computer vision problems.
 He breaks the subsequent rollout of AI-powered companies into four waves:

+1. Companies that created low-level “primitives” for things like image classification and voice recognition, which have now mostly been commoditized by Big Tech.
+2. Companies that added features powered by these primitives to their existing products or to existing product categories.
+3. Companies solving “complete problems in new ways.”
+4. Companies beyond tech that now use AI to automate small parts of their process (like fault detection in production lines), with solutions built by consultants.

 The third-wave companies—like Descript above!—are the ones I try to cover most in this newsletter.
 Evans describes these companies as follows: